Duke Droese: Personal life

 After leaving wrestling, Droese earned a master's degree from the University of Miami.
 He began working as a special education teacher at Centertown Elementary School in McMinnville, Tennessee where he has also been a strength coach.

 Droese's left foot was amputated due to a staphylococcal infection.

 Legal issues

 On September 13, 2013, Droese was indicted for three counts of delivery of a controlled substance, having sold oxycodone and buprenorphine to an undercover police informant in July 2013.
 He was given a three-year sentence, with 30 days to be served in prison, and fined $2,000.
 He since resigned from his teaching position.

-On May 5, 2025, Droese turned himself in to authorities in Warren County, Tennessee after he was accused of attempting to use cryptocurrency to pay for photographs of child sexual abuse.
+On May 5, 2025, Droese turned himself in to authorities in Warren County, Tennessee after he was accused of attempting to use cryptocurrency to pay for photographs of child sexual abuse on the Dark Web.
 The transaction was denied by Coinbase, who then tipped off the FBI about Droese's alleged actions.
 Following an investigation, Droese was charged with one count of attempted sexual exploitation of a minor and booked into the Warren County jail, where his bond was set at $10,000.
+Droese was later released from custody and scheduled to appear at Warren County Circuit Court in March 2026 for a plea hearing.